Please note – We’re not affiliated with the Rochester Sweeps Festival (we just love the event!) so are unable to answer your questions directly.

-2020 would have been the 40th Rochester Sweeps so we're delighted to announce the return of this colourful festival to the streets of Kent from Saturday 30th April 2022 to Monday 2nd May 2022
+We’re once again delighted to announce the return of this colourful festival to the streets of Kent on:

 What’s normally on?

-Despite not going ahead in 2020 or 2021, we've left the information below on the page to give you an idea of what you can expect to see in 2022.
-If you'd like to know about timings and specific acts, please use the Facebook link above to get the latest, up-to-date info.
+We’ve left the information below from previous years on this page to give you an idea of what you can expect to see in 2023.
+If you’d like to know about timings and specific acts, please use the Facebook link above to get the latest, up-to-date info.

 What to expect

-Whilst there's always plenty going on in Rochester throughout the year, the Rochester Sweeps Festival is perhaps one of the best events to attend in Kent as it symbolizes the start of summer for many of us and helps drag us out of the melancholy of the winter doldrums.
-The last full event was held in 2019 and was no exception and it was jam-packed with a huge variety of great entertainment and we've no doubt that the 2022 lineup will be equally impressive.
+Whilst there’s always plenty going on in Rochester throughout the year, the Rochester Sweeps Festival is perhaps one of the best events to attend in Kent as it symbolizes the start of summer for many of us and helps drag us out of the melancholy of the winter doldrums.
+The last event was no exception and it was jam-packed with a huge variety of great entertainment and we’ve no doubt that the 2023 lineup will be equally impressive.

 Other attractions & entertainment